robmoss/git-is-my-lab-book/src/how-to-contribute.md

 # How to contribute

+## Add a case study

+If you've made use of Git in your research activities, **please let us know!**
+We're looking for [case studies](case-studies/README.md) that highlight how EMCRs are using Git.
+See the instructions for suggesting new content (below).

 ## Provide comments and feedback

 The easiest way to provide comments and feedback is to [create an issue](https://github.com/robmoss/git-is-my-lab-book/issues).